ballerina-attic/messaging-with-ballerina/README.md

 ## Testing

-### Invoking the airline reservation service with ballerina message broker
+### Invoking the airline reservation service with Ballerina Message Broker

-- First, you need to run Ballerina message broker.You can start Ballerina message broker by entering the following command in your termainal.
+- First, you need to run Ballerina Message Broker.You can start Ballerina Message Broker by entering the following command in your termainal.
 ```
 $ broker
 ```
-NOTE: Ballerina message broker is included in the Ballerina distribution.
+NOTE: Ballerina Message Broker is included in the Ballerina distribution.
 You can find the executable file of the message broker at `<BALLERINA_DISTRIBUTION>/bin/broker`.
-Also the Ballerina message broker is avaiblable [here](https://github.com/ballerina-platform/ballerina-message-broker).
+Also the Ballerina Message Broker is avaiblable [here](https://github.com/ballerina-platform/ballerina-message-broker).

 - Next, open a terminal, navigate to `messaging-with-ballerina/guide`, and execute the following command to run the airline reservation backend system (which listen to the message queues):
 ```